apache/mxnet/docs/how_to/multi_devices.md

 ### Use a Particular Network Interface

 MXNet often chooses the first available network interface.
-But for machines have multiple interface, we can specify which network interface to use for data communication by the environment variable `DMLC_INTERFACE`.
+But for machines have multiple interfaces, we can specify which network interface to use for data communication by the environment variable `DMLC_INTERFACE`.
 For example, to use the interface `eth0`, we can